C4K3/nbted/README.md

 ```
 cargo build --release
 ```
-Be sure to run the tests and rustfmt if making changes.
+Be sure to run the tests if making changes.

 nbted is also available for installation on crates.io (`cargo install nbted`) and the AUR.